Plastics sorting and recycling in France

 Since 2012, with the project of extension of the sorting instructions, more and more French can now sort pots, trays, as well as plastic films.

-In 2019, 23 million French people can sort all packaging.
-In 2022, all French will be able to do it.
+By 2019, 23 million French people were covered by this extension and could sort all their packaging.
+Since 2023, all French people have been able to do so.

 Implementation of the extension of the sorting instructions on the French territory.
 Source: CITEO.